vjtagaltera/cryptoauthlib-wiki/TTN-Getting-Started.md

-### Secure Element - ATECC608A-MAHTN
+### Secure Element - ATECC608A-TNGLORA

 Your LoRaWAN end-point needs an identity, and the security of that identity is paramount!
-Fortunately, the ATECC608A-MAHTN pre-provisioned part contains all the information necessary to allow your LoRaWAN end-point to securely connect with The Things Network's Join Service.
+Fortunately, the ATECC608A-TNGLORA pre-provisioned part contains all the information necessary to allow your LoRaWAN end-point to securely connect with The Things Network's Join Service.
 You can think of the chip like a SIM card for a mobile phone.
 For development, and this guide, you will use an AT88CKSCKTUDFN-XPRO socket board to let the SAMR34 XPlained Pro board connect to The Things Network LoRaWAN Join server.
 Here is how to set up the hardware.

 #### The ATECC88CKSCKTUDFN-XPro Board

-This board connects the ATECC608A-MAHTN part to the SAMR34 XPlained Pro board.
+This board connects the ATECC608A-TNGLORA part to the SAMR34 XPlained Pro board.
 It is great for prototyping your LoRaWAN application because it gives you the ability to swap out the ATECC608A device so your prototype can take on different identities.
-You can also proble the I<sup>2</sup>C lines with a logic analyzer to debug possible problems.
+You can also probe the I<sup>2</sup>C lines with a logic analyzer to debug possible problems.

 The board needs to be configured for I<sup>2</sup>C communication.
 Do this by setting the DIP switches to these settings: